 Generally, you do not report contributions to your 403(b) account (except Roth contributions) on your tax return.
-Your employer will report contributions on your Form W-2.
+Your employer will report contributions on your Form W-2 Wage and Tax Statement.
 Elective deferrals are reported in Box 12 and the Retirement plan box will be checked in Box 13.
 If you are a self-employed minister or chaplain, see the discussions below.

 Self-employed ministers.
 If you are a self-employed minister, you must report the total contributions as a deduction on your tax return.
-Deduct your contributions on Schedule 1 (Form 1040), Line 15.
+Deduct your contributions on line 15 of the 2020 Schedule 1 (Form 1040).

 To enter the deduction in your TaxAct® return:

-Refer to IRS Publication 560 Retirement Plans for Small Business to determine the contribution amount that can be deducted on Schedule 1 (Form 1040), Line 15.
+Refer to IRS Publication 560 Retirement Plans for Small Business to determine the contribution amount that can be deducted on Schedule 1 (Form 1040) Additional Income and Adjustments to Income, Line 15.

 Chaplains.
 If you are a chaplain and your employer doesn’t exclude contributions made to your 403(b) account from your earned income, you may be able to take a deduction for those contributions on your tax return.

 However, if your employer has agreed to exclude the contributions from your earned income, you won’t be allowed a deduction on your tax return.

 If you can take a deduction, include your contributions on line 22 of the 2019 Schedule 1 (Form 1040 or 1040-SR).
 Enter the amount of your deduction and write "403(b)" on the dotted line next to line 22.